oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 In this lab, you will:
 * Create a data pipeline
 * Configure the data pipeline attributes
-* Test the data pipeline
+* Preview how to test the data pipeline
+* Preview how to reset the pipeline's state and history
 * Start the data pipeline
 * Upload data to your object storage bucket
 * Check that the data pipeline loaded the data into the database
-* Reset the pipeline's state and history

 ### Prerequisites